 This blog post is converted from the slidedeck of a presentation I’m giving today for the Seattle Tech Forum in Bellevue, WA.
 The presentation slides are embedded in the beginning, and the text that follows is the same content as the slidedeck, with added commentary similar to what was said in person.
-I had to type seriously fast to get this done today, so apologies for any short-hand sentences.

 So, the purpose of this presentation is to take a look at a range of internet marketing statistics and trends, focusing on the following areas: